An Overview of Sternoclavicular Joint Instability

 Sternoclavicular joint instability is a condition that occurs when the bones and structures that make up this region of the shoulder joint do not work as they should.
 Similar to instability of the shoulder where the ball of the shoulder joint does not fit properly into the shoulder socket, patients with SC instability experience similar symptoms.
 Patients who have experienced a sternoclavicular joint subluxation, dislocation or sprain, or those who have a degenerative condition, such as arthritis of the SC joint, may experience ongoing sternoclavicular joint instability if the condition is not corrected or fixed properly.
-Patients in the Vail, Aspen and Denver, Colorado area requiring treatment can count on Dr. Peter Millett to correct instability of the SC joint.

 SC Instability Symptoms